Ris-git/Prophet-Forecasting-For-Portfolio-Optimisation/README.md

 The dashboard allows you to:
 - View portfolio weights and predictions for any date
-- Analywe individual stock performance over time
+- Analyze individual stock performance over time
 - Compare predicted vs actual prices
 - Track prediction accuracy metrics
+- **Ask AI Assistant** questions about portfolio allocations and model mechanics

 **Note:** The dashboard requires Supabase to be configured and populated with data from previous optimization runs.
+The AI Assistant requires a Gemini API key.